GavinBlackie/Three-2-Player-Minigames/README.md

-# 3 2-Player Minigames - By Team IA10
+# Three 2-Player Minigames - By Team IA10
 **Created & Developed By: Joseph, Artem, & Gavin**

 ## Project Overview
-The application is a collection of 3 2-Player minigames.
+The application is a collection of three 2-Player minigames.
 The players can choose from a selection of games: Connect 4, Checkers, Tic-Tac-Toe.
-The primary goal of this project is to provide an engaging and interactive experience for players to compete against each other in classic strategy based games.
+The primary goal of this project is to provide an engaging and interactive experience for players to compete against each other in classic turn-based strategy games.
 This project will be developed using Visual Studio as well as Rider on Windows & MacOS platforms.
-For this project we will use C# as well as XAML to implement the features and UI.
+For this project we will use the MAUI framework using C# and XAML to implement the business-logic features and UI presentation.

 ## User Interface Wireframes